puppetlabs/.github/CONTRIBUTING.md

 ## Making Changes

 * Create a topic branch from where you want to base your work.
-  * This is usually the master branch.
+  * For new and active repositories, this is usually the main branch, but for older or less active repos, the default branch may still be named `master`.
   * Only target release branches if you are certain your fix must be on that branch.
-  * To quickly create a topic branch based on master, run `git checkout -b fix/master/my_contribution master`.
-Please avoid working directly on the `master` branch.
+  * To quickly create a topic branch based on the default branch, run `git checkout -b fix/main/my_contribution main` (or `master` for older repos).
+    Please avoid working directly on the default branch.
 * Make commits of logical and atomic units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in the proper format.
 If the commit